 9 – Turn off your screens at night

 What if you can’t get enough sleep?
-Try reading a book instead of scrolling through your phone a couple hours before you go to bed.
-The blue light from your phone stimulates cortisol and suppresses melatonin, which keeps you awake longer.
-A consistent nightly wind down routine is ideal to help you g et enough sleep and feel refreshed, not fatigued the next day.
+Try reading a book instead of scrolling through your phone a couple of hours before bed.
+The blue light from your cellphone stimulates cortisol and suppresses melatonin, which keeps you awake longer.
+A consistent nightly wind-down routine is ideal to help you get enough sleep and feel refreshed rather than fatigued the next day.

 10 – Plan out your meals

 I like to plan my dinner while I’m making breakfast.
-I also like to have the same lunch almost every day that week, just to avoid the decision fatigue.
-Whatever works for you, try to plan your meals in advance and have scheduled meal times so you don’t skip meals and you make sure that it is a priority.
+I also like to have the same lunch almost every day that week, just to avoid decision fatigue.
+Whatever works for you, try to plan your meals in advance and follow scheduled meal times so you don’t skip meals.

 11 – Watch your calories

-And what I mean by that is, be aware of eating too few calories at this can actually slow down your metabolism.
-I’ve seen cysters between 1200 and 2000 calories and losing weight because they’re metabolism is moving.
-PCOS weight loss is less about the calories and more about what you’re doing to heal the hormones that affect metabolism, like insulin and cortisol.
+I don’t mean strict calorie counting; I mean being aware of eating too few calories at this can actually slow down your metabolism.
+Women without PCOS are urged to follow a simple calorie deficit to achieve weight loss, but it’s not that simple for people with PCOS.
+PCOS weight loss is less about the calories and more about what you’re doing and eating to heal the hormones that affect your metabolism, like insulin and cortisol.

 I know it can be hard because you really want to lose weight but weight gain doesn’t make you any less of a person.
 It doesn’t mean you’re lazy.
 The weight also isn’t the reason you have PCOS, it is a result of the hormonal imbalance that we’re trying to figure out.
-I know you want to feel like yourself again, but you have to learn to love your body no matter what.
-Be patient and hopeful as you reverse your PCOS, try to accept this whole process as a growing experience.
+I know you want to feel like yourself again, but you gotta spend time learning to love your body no matter what.
+Be patient and hopeful as you reverse your PCOS, and realize that this will be reversed and this whole process is a growing experience.